Weather Forecast for Southern California - Los Angeles, Orange County, Inland Empire, Ventura County - Go Tech Daily

-LOS ANGELES (KABC) – Southern California will experience below average temperatures Monday and for the next few days as rain hits the region Thursday.
+LOS ANGELES (KABC) – Southern California will see cool temperatures and clouds on Tuesday, with light rain in the morning in some communities.

+A little humidity in the morning air could produce light rain in the Long Beach and Orange County areas, which should disappear by the afternoon.

-The counties of Los Angeles and Orange can expect morning clouds and cool conditions.
-A maximum of 65 is listening, with the sun.
+The counties of Los Angeles and Orange can expect clouds in the morning and a maximum of 66 degrees in the afternoon, falling to 48 overnight.

-The valleys and Inland Empire will see a cold morning with a maximum of 63, while temperatures drop to 39 at night.
+The valleys and Inland Empire will experience a cool morning with a maximum of 64, while temperatures will drop to 35 at night.

 Get the latest rain updates with the free ABC7 Los Angeles app